 This chapter explains the process of administration of an estate, whether the deceased person has made a will or not, and goes through the steps to be taken and the rules that apply.

 Any reader who is making a will would find it useful to read the explanation of how an estate is processed (see Chapter 9.4: Estates).
 This explains why it is important to write a will in the right way, and why it is important to choose an executor carefully.

 The standard will provided at the end of the chapter is a model that is simple and straightforward.
-More complex instructions in a will are best checked by a lawyer before the will is signed.
+More complex instructions in a will are best checked or prepared by a lawyer before the will is signed.
 The law relating to wills can be complex.
 Few things are more distressing than a bequest that fails because of a badly drafted will.